Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 Potato 2.2.0 adds 9 new annotation schemas, a pluggable export system, MACE competence estimation, 55 validated survey instruments, and remote data sources.

-Event Annotation
+Event annotation

 annotation_schemes: